 - A. General: Comply with chute Manufacturer's/Fabricator's instructions and recommendations; and comply with applicable recommendations and details of "Architectural Sheet Metal Manual" by SMACNA.
 Assemble components with tight, nonleaking joints; and securely to supporting structure with sufficient anchorages to withstand impacts from uses, and wind loading stresses on vent units.
 Provide for thermal expansion movement of chute sections.
 Except as otherwise indicated, install chutes plumb, without offsets or obstructions, for free fall of materials within chutes.
-Install chute systems complete with doors, and with safety, sanitizing and fire-resistive components and accessories. - B. Intake and Discharge Doors: Install doors at heights and locations indicated.
+Install chute systems complete with doors, and with safety, sanitizing and fire-resistive components and accessories. - B. Linen chute discharge doors must be top-hinged with fusible link release and fire/smoke seals, and when closed, must be at least 6' aff - C. Intake and Discharge Doors: Install doors at heights and locations indicated.
 Provide anchorages, wall/chute interfaces, self-closing operation, self-latching and similar features of installation to comply with labeling and fire-resistive requirements for fire-resistive door construction.
 Interface door units with thread sections of chutes in a manner which will ensure safe, snag-proof, sanitary depositing of materials in chutes by users.